k2052/journal.2052.me/src/posts/2016-02-08-HowToSolveAnInterviewChallenge.md

 ## 2. Don't Solve It.
 Do it manually

 Now that you have described the problem, you can write out a manual solution.
-Often but not always, this manual solution is already available to you in the problems description, you just need to rip it out.
+Often but not always, this manual solution is already available to you in the problem's description, you just need to rip it out.
 For example, our Frog Jump River problem is simply:

 ```ruby
 x = 5